-KIN One and KIN Two making their grand return to VerizonAlex Wagner - Deputy Managing Editor, News Desk
+KIN One and KIN Two making their grand return to VerizonAlex Wagner - Editorial Director of News and Content

 Remember the KINs?
 Microsoft's high-end feature phones/kind-of-smartphones that were killed off only six weeks after being launched are coming back for a second go-round with Verizon, although things have changed slightly since the phones were canned in June.
 The biggest complaint that people had with the KINs was that they required a full-on, $30/month smartphone data plan, even though Verizon referred to them as "enhanced feature phones" that were targeted at teens.
 When they are relaunched, possibly as early as this quarter, the KINs will require no data plan whatsoever.
 This could be good for sales, although it also means that KIN-specific features that require data, like the Loop, have been axed.
 One big feature of the KINs has remained intact, though: the Zune Pass functionality is still alive on the KINs and can be used over WiFi.